+When it comes to thinking about estate planning for the benefit of those left behind, the pension landscape has been changed by the new rules.
 The tried and tested estate planning methods have been challenged and this has given pension holders a great deal to think about when considering how best to pass on the remainder of their pension pots.

 Traditionally, owners of pensions would establish a spousal by-pass trust in their lifetimes.
 The beneficiaries of the trust would be the pension holder’s spouse and children.
 In order to prevent the value of the pension pot falling into the surviving spouse’s estate, the lump sum benefit would instead be received by the trust.
 The downside to this was that a tax charge of 55% was applied to the fund going into the trust if the death occurred after the age of 75.

 The more flexible tax regime brought in by the changes on 6 April 2015 means that there is now a real case for leaving funds within the pension wrapper and not directing the funds into trust.
 Avoiding the use of a spousal by-pass trust may indeed lead to a more beneficial tax arrangement.